ittzspsv/LilyBot/readme.md

 > [!WARNING]
 > Setting up this bot on your own currently requires some manual configuration.
 I'm working on improving the configuration system to make the setup process easier.

+[Contact me on Discord](https://discord.com/users/1488556914605428988) if you have any doubts about this project or want to set this up on your own.

 ---

 ## MODULES